PhiloTFarnsworth/APrettyHuGOinWebsite/content/diatribes/tables.md

                 {{< details summary="2" body="Excluding Youtube embed." >}}
         <tr>
             <td colspan="7">
                 {{< details summary="3" body="only ~195 kB if you stop reading now!
-Much of the new overhead is due processing our images lossless-ly, as opposed to previous lossy versions." >}}
+Much of the new overhead is due to processing our images lossless-ly, as opposed to lossy versions in the earlier iterations." >}}
 </table>

 You can also get a little dishonest by omission.
 While I might think otherwise, Google's form may be a little more useful than the form demonstrated on this webpage.